Rehabcure

 • Restrict strongly flavored foods

-• Sometimes cow’s milk protein is irritating for child so that mothers have to avoid cow’s milk.
+• Sometimes cow’s milk protein is irritating for children so mothers have to avoid cow’s milk.

 Practices to Avoid During Breastfeeding: